tc39/notes/es9/2018-03/mar-21.md

 DE: The answer to that narrow question is no, not that I know of.
 The spec formalism is pretty flexible, but we can be pretty formal about what we want the language to be.

-BT: I don't think we have a parser parameter that assigns context to eval but (?)
+BT: I don't think we have a parser parameter that assigns context to `eval` but (?)

 MM: I knew about ???...
 As Dan says, we have flexibility about how we can specify it . but that flexibility should be coordinated with regard to which static context we want.

-MM: I dont think that we should use the parsing parameter in direct eval.
+MM: I dont think that we should use the parsing parameter in direct `eval`.

 MM: It gives us guidance but it doesn't gives us a decision

-YK: I might have missed this before I got here: Why do we need to support this in eval?
+YK: I might have missed this before I got here: Why do we need to support this in `eval`?
 I understood the usecase for this as being that node supports it. since node supports it right now, so we wouldn't  break it anyway.
 This would be a valid use case.

 WH: That's a good reason

-YK: What I was thinking is that since the only reason to do this is to communication with a shell, and since eval is not used inside of a shell, so.  the anwser I guess it you read the file and you eval it..
+YK: What I was thinking is that since the only reason to do this is to communication with a shell, and since `eval` is not used inside of a shell, so.  the anwser I guess it you read the file and you `eval` it..

 MM: All of those evaluations are indirect
 However it would be extremely weird..
 I think the hashbang, having that be part of script or not based on having parse ?? semantics would be good.
 Parse node(?) production.

 YK: I guess it goes back to the first part that I said, the issue we possibly have is place-holder semantics.
 Given that this is already a defacto standard in node,

-MM: After this discussion im strongly in favour of this proposal be phrased as script, direct-eval, and indirect-eval continue to have the same start production, and this start production would now accept an optional initial hashbang.
+MM: After this discussion im strongly in favour of this proposal be phrased as script, direct-`eval`, and indirect-`eval` continue to have the same start production, and this start production would now accept an optional initial hashbang.

 BFS: I'm asking for stage 2 on this, is there consensus for that?